-Community members play an important role by serving as resources to law-related and civic education classes and by advocating for the importance of law-related civic education in preparing the next generation of active citizens.
+The Michigan Center for Civic Education (MCCE) was founded through a partnership between educators and community members including lawyers, judges, legislators, municipal government officials, members of law enforcement and beyond.
+Community members play an important role by serving as resources to law-related and civic education classes and by advocating for law-related civic education to help prepare the next generation of active citizens.

-Proper use of resource persons to enhance civic instruction takes time and planning, but it is worth it.
+Utilizing community members and other resources to enhance civic instruction takes time and planning, but it is worth it when we are able to see the impact on students across Michigan.
 The American Bar Association Technical Assistance Bulletin No 22 focuses on The Role of the Resource Person in Law-Related Education.